-Child-on-Child abuse is defined as abuse between children.
+Child-on-Child abuse is defined as abuse between children under 18 years of age.

-Red Marsh School has a zero-tolerance approach to abuse, including Child-on-Child abuse.
+Red Marsh School has a zero-tolerance approach to abuse, including child-on-child abuse.

-Red Marsh School will refer to specific guidance in Keeping Children Safe in Education Part five: Child on Child Sexual Violence and Sexual Harassment and Lancashire Procedures 5.31 Peer Abuse (proceduresonline.com)
+Red Marsh School will refer to the specific guidance in Keeping Children Safe in Education 2024 Part five: Child on Child Sexual Violence and Sexual Harassment and Lancashire Procedures.
+5.31 Peer Abuse (proceduresonline.com)

-All staff will be aware that Child-on-Child abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
-All staff will be aware of the indicators of Child-on-Child abuse, how to identify it, and how to respond to reports.
-All staff will also recognise that even if no cases have been reported, this is not an indicator that childon-child abuse is not occurring.
+All staff will be aware that child-on-child abuse can occur between pupils of any age and gender, both inside and outside of school, as well as online.
+All staff will be aware of the indicators of child-on-child abuse, how to identify it, and how to respond to reports.
+All staff will also recognise that even if no cases have been reported, this is not an indicator that child-on-child abuse is not occurring.
 All staff will speak to the DSL if they have any concerns about child-on-child abuse.

-All staff will understand the importance of challenge inappropriate behaviour between peers, and will not tolerate abuse as "banter" or "part of growing up".
+All staff will understand the importance of challenge inappropriate behaviour between peers and will not tolerate abuse as "banter" or "part of growing up".

-Child-on-Child abuse can be manifested in many different ways, including:
+Child-on-child abuse can be manifested in many different ways, including: